cohitre/myron-marston/static/dev-blog/_posts/2011-11-04-recent-rspec-configuration-warnings-and-errors.md

 RSpec, indicating infinite recursion was occurring.
 I myself saw this error when working on the rspec-core specs at one point.

-The recursion always happened in rspec-expecations' [method\_missing hook](https://github.com/rspec/rspec-expectations/blob/v2.7.0/lib/rspec/matchers/method_missing.rb#L6-10).
+The recursion always happened in rspec-expectations' [method\_missing hook](https://github.com/rspec/rspec-expectations/blob/v2.7.0/lib/rspec/matchers/method_missing.rb#L6-10).
 In particular, the call to `super` triggered infinite recursion.